|Mailing Address||P.O. Box 3118, Scranton, PA, 18505-3118|

 •Great Pittston Chamber of Commerce

 Jennifer is a shareholder in the firm's Scranton office where she concentrates her practice in workers' compensation litigation.
-Since 1989 she has represented school districts, health care providers, energy companies and employers from numerous other industries, in the defense of workers' compensation matters.
-She is experienced in handling a range of claims involving catastrophic injuries, hearing loss, psychological injuries, amputations, electrical shock injuries, repetitive trauma injuries, and more.
+Since 1989 she has represented school districts, health care providers, energy companies and employers from numerous other industries in the defense of workers' compensation matters.
+She is experienced in handling a range of claims involving catastrophic injuries, hearing loss, psychological injuries, amputations, electrical shock injuries and repetitive trauma injuries.
+Jennifer works closely with her clients to help them achieve successful results and effectively manage their workers' compensation programs.

 •Staying in Your Scrubs: Limiting Workers' Compensation Exposure in Hospitals, Central PA Association for Health Care Risk Management Fall Education Forum, Harrisburg, Pennsylvania, November 4, 2011